Chocolate bark is surprisingly easy to make at home. It's a wonderfully thoughtful hostess gift during the holidays or anytime.

 Notes

-- As you can see, this recipe makes a fairly small amount of dark chocolate bark.
+- As you can see, this recipe makes a fairly small amount.
 If you'd like, you can double the recipe and use a 9 X 13-inch baking dish.

 Nutrition per Serving